3demax/Staples/README.md

 Everything goes into `content/` and comes out in `deploy/`, or whatever you set the content and deploy directories to be.
 Files and directories starting with `_` will not be copied (but will be processed). e.g. If your sass directory is `_sass`, the sass files will not be copied, but the sass processor can still compile them into CSS.
 It should be noted that `build` will delete the deploy directory and everything in it, then replace it with the processed content.

 Files and folders will be processed according to the specified settings.
 The processors are mapped to extensions using a dictionary in `settings.py`.
+Here, the extension `.ext` is mapped to the processor function `handle_ext`.

     PROCESSORS = {
         '.ext': handle_ext,